YanniEtchi237/Fake-news-detection-ML/README.md

 ## Methods and Techniques

-The project involves preprocessing and vectorizing textual data, training various classification models, and evaluating their performance.
-The models are trained on a dataset containing both real and fake news articles.
+The project involves preprocessing and vectorizing textual data, training LSTM Recurrent Neural Network, and evaluating its performance.
+The model was trained on a dataset containing ~200,000 news articles both real and fake.
 Key dependencies include Scikit-learn, NumPy, and Pandas.

-## Training Models

-Various classification models, such as Logistic Regression, Decision Trees, Random Forest, and Support Vector Machines, are employed.
-The dataset is split into training and testing sets, and the models are trained to classify news articles as real or fake.

-## Evaluation and Results

-Model performance is evaluated using metrics like accuracy, precision, recall, and F1 score.
-Results are presented through classification reports and confusion matrices.
-Ensemble methods are explored to improve overall performance.

 ## Predicting Fake News